erleonard/erleonard.github.io/_posts/2017-12-27-Azure-Remove-Content-From-Subscription.md

 My friend Frank created this nifty little PowerShell script to delete all of the Resource Groups in an Azure subscription by selecting the right subscription name.
 Here is the original post: [http://www.frankysnotes.com/2016/12/need-to-nuke-azure-subscription.html](http://www.frankysnotes.com/2016/12/need-to-nuke-azure-subscription.html)

-Frank’s script is fantastic and straightforward to use, but I needed to do a few things extra.
-I modified the script to provide the subscription name on execution and added a check to see if the resource group is locked.
+Frank’s script is fantastic and straightforward when you use your Azure subscription for demos or presentations and need to create and destroy frequently.
+I needed it to do a few things extra: I modified the script to provide the subscription name on execution and added a check to see if the resource group is locked.
 Resource locks are used to safeguard critical workloads that I am using and don't wish to delete.

 ````Powershell
 [CmdletBinding()]